carneades/carneades-3/doc/manual/policies.md

 To share the case, paste this URL into an email, a blog or discussion forum article, or indeed anywhere else text can be entered.

-*Not yet implemented:* The case will be read-only, not modifiable, by other users.
+(*Note: Not yet implemented:*) The case will be read-only, not modifiable, by other users.
 (The case is editable only during the session in which it was created.)
 However, an editable copy of the case, with its own URL, can be created, as described in the next session.

 ## Making Editable Copies of Shared Cases

-(*not yet implemented*)
+(*Note: not yet implemented*)

 To make it easier to create variations of test cases, without having to reenter the facts they have in common, it is possible to creating a copy and then edit the facts of this copy.
 The copy will have its own URL, which can be shared with others on the Web, just like the original.
 The facts of the copy can be modified during the session in which the copy was created.